eth-cscs/DLA-Future/misc/PR.md

 ## Merging a PR

 A PR is ready to merge when all the reviewers (at least one review is required) approve the changes and the CI tests pass.
-To avoid a long history with commits which have not been reviewed and tested, the "Squash and Merge" method is used.
+To avoid a long history of commits which have not been reviewed and tested, the "Squash and Merge" method is used.
-When merging the title and message must be completed manually:
+When merging the title and message must be completed manually.

 The title should reflect the title of the PR and its reference number.
-This is the default behaviour in GitHub if the PR contains more than one commits.
-Warning: if the PR containg only one commit the commit message is used, please update it.
+This is the default behaviour in GitHub if the PR contains more than one commit. **Warning**: if the PR contains only one commit, the commit message is used.
+Please update it.
 E.g.
 ```
 scripts: create scripts for all miniapps {strong, weak} x {gpu, mc} + include local benchmarks (#840)
 ```

 The message contains by default a list of the commits and has to be changed.
-It can be left empty if the title is self-explanatory, or it should contain extra information.
+It can be left empty if the title is self-explanatory, otherwise it should contain extra information.
 The first PR comment should contain the needed information and can be used (some editing might be required).
 E.g.
 ```
 Along gen_dlaf_{strong,weak}, this PR introduces a new pair of generator scripts in order to have a "template" for both {mc,gpu} (specifically it is PizDaint defaults).